Mustard2/Simplicage-Documentation/docs/source/troubleshooting.rst

   * Decrease *Coverage* by steps of 0.05
   * Increase/decrease *Remesh* *Resolution* by steps of around 100/300
   * Change *Close Cage method*
   * Change *Deform method* to *Mesh Deform*.
-Use this only as last resource, as this method has some limitations :ref:`Deform Method`.
+Use this only as last resource, as this method has some limitations, see :ref:`Deform Method<Deform Method>`.